Attention: Faculty, Academic Staff, and Graduate Students

 Photovoice Consultation Hour

-As a follow-up, on December 6 the presenters will hold a Photovoice Consultation Hour to provide participants individual feedback on their photovoice projects.
+As a follow-up, the presenters will hold a Photovoice Consultation Hour to provide participants individual feedback on their photovoice projects.

 Sponsored by: University Outreach and Engagement; Academic Advancement Network; Center for Gender in Global Context; College of Human Medicine; The Graduate School; The Writing Center